chinosk6/scsp-localify/readme_EN.md

 - Set `enable` under `baseFreeCamera` in `scsp-config.json` to `true`.
 - Scope of application: All 3D scenes.
 Including but not limited to homepage, story, Live.
+> An unknown bug exists; this option will be disabled automatically when MV starts, but it can be re-enabled without affecting its feature.